coderamen666/srd-v3.5-md/epic/epic-spells.md

 successful, take only 10d10 bites (and 10d10 points of damage).
-A total of 1,000 points of damage can be dealt to those who fall prey to the *crown of vermin.*The vermin have damage reduction 1/epic, so the vermin's natural weapons are treated as epic for the purpose of overcoming damage reduction.
-If there aren't enough vermin to kill all the creatures in the spell's effect, the creature with the fewest hit points is affected first, then the creature with the second fewest hit points, and so on.
+A total of 1,000 points of damage can be dealt to those who fall prey to the *crown of vermin.*The vermin have damage reduction 1/epic, so the vermin’s natural weapons are treated as epic for the purpose of overcoming damage reduction.
+If there aren’t enough vermin to kill all the creatures in the spell’s effect, the creature with the fewest hit points is affected first, then the creature with the second fewest hit points, and so on.
 After all creatures that can be killed have been killed, any remaining damage is distributed among the survivors equally.